A-Z of health

 Some people may experience a temporary or permanent period of remission (where there are no longer symptoms) and treatment can be stopped.

-Permanent remissions occur in about a third of all people who have a thymectomy (surgery to remove the thymus gland).
+Permanent remissions occur in about a third of all people who have a thymectomy.
+Removing a thymus gland tumour (thymoma) usually has little or no effect on the underlying myasthenia gravis.